-Last week we talked about diffusing essential oils, which transmits the oils into the air.
-But directly inhaling essential oils, whether from the bottle, in smelling salts, from the palm or in DIY inhalers, can work on a variety of ailments [source].
+Previously, we talked about diffusing essential oils, a method that transmits the oils into the air.
+But directly inhaling essential oils—whether from the bottle, in smelling salts, from the palm, or in DIY inhalers—affects the body in a way that can be beneficial for a variety of ailments [source].

-6 Essential Oil Inhaler Recipes
+10 Essential Oil Inhaler Recipes

 Nausea and Motion Sickness